unexist/blog/_drafts/logging-vs-tracing.md

 #### Adding context

-Knowing this and with a skeptical view at our previous example, there is an awful lack of any contextual information and we really should fix that.
+If we consider our previous example, there is an awful lack of any context and we really should fix
-For single messages, this can be easily done by appending e.g. the object ID manually:
+that:

 ###### **Logging.java**:
 ```java